pmendes/COVID19/README.md

 (At earlier stages we used the Johns Hopkins University [CSSE COVID-19 data set](https://github.com/CSSEGISandData/COVID-19.git) but this keeps changing format and the same data is included in source 1 above so we no longer use it)

 ## Models
 SIR-type models are encoded with the [COPASI simulator](http://copasi.org) and can be run both as ODE models or as stochastic models using Gillespie's stochastic simulation algorithm.
-Provided are also SBML files for these models (extension .xml).
+Provided are also [SBML](http://sbml.org) translations of those models (extension .xml) that can be loaded into other compatible simulators.

 1. A basic SEIR model with three stages of infection (based on a [model by Alison Hill](https://alhill.shinyapps.io/COVID19seir/)).